pfdubois/BridgeBidding/source/Lebensohl.rst

 So what does double mean in a Lebensohl situation?
 E.g., 1N (2♥) X?

-It is possible to play X as penalty-oriented.
-However, a newer approach is to play a double as a negative double.
+It is standard to play X as penalty-oriented.
+(This was the recommendation in Eric Rodwell's 2005 pamphlet, :title:`Lebensohl`.

+A newer approach is to play a double as a negative double.
 The hope is to be able to find fits with invitational hands, which are not sufficiently strong for the Stayman cue bids.